SciML/ModelingToolkit.jl/docs/src/tutorials/ode_modeling.md

 # Composing Ordinary Differential Equations

 This is an introductory example for the usage of ModelingToolkit (MTK).
-It illustrates the basic user-faced functionality by means of some examples of Ordinary Differential Equations (ODE).
+It illustrates the basic user-facing functionality by means of some

+examples of Ordinary Differential Equations (ODE).
 Some references to more specific documentation are given at appropriate places.